Albert221/FastShopping/README.md

 This application was made to resolve a certain problem in a certain way.

 There are many people that don't want to use a voice assistant and find other apps available on the market too overwhelming, too complex, bloated with features, bloated with ads or simply overengineered for their simple problem.
-In the past, you would get yourself a piece of paper and a pen and write down the stuff you need to buy, so you can read it while being in the market. **Fast shopping** is an application that does exactly that and only that.
+In the past, you would get yourself a piece of paper and a pen and write down the stuff you need to buy, so you can read it while being in the market. **Fast Shopping** is an application that does exactly that and only that.
 Reducing number of taps to a minimum and offering a very readable interface.

 ## Building